 There are no fees to use the card, fee-free ATMs (in-network only), no account fees, no overdraft fees, and no account minimum balance needed.

 Watchlists, news, and alerts

 Before making a decision about whether to invest in a stock, it can help to monitor it for a while.
 Robinhood makes it easy by letting you add assets to a watchlist.
 Simply search for a stock by name and tap the add symbol.
 Then you can keep an eye on it while you decide whether to make a move.

-There’s also a newsletter, called Robinhood Snacks, and podcast that provides news in an accessible, easy-to-understand format
+There’s also a newsfeed to keep you up with news directly in the app and a newsletter, called Robinhood Snacks.
+Plus, a podcast that provides news in an accessible, easy-to-understand format

 Set up notifications so that you’ll know as soon as there’s significant activity on your account.
 You customize these notifications in the app’s settings.
 Set your preferences for Dividends, Bank Transfers, Orders, and Price Movements.